 Using group work makes me a better instructor when teaching statistics

 Feedback Questions: Wording Are there concerns about the wording of the item (e.g., double-barreled, idioms, jargon, etc.)?
+None

 Are there concerns about how items are phrased (e.g., leading items, items that may be misinterpreted, items that may not be appropriate for GSIs)?
+None

-Wording Feedback:
+Wording Feedback: I am unclear about why in item e you emphasize the instructor part by saying “for me as an instructor” compared to item a “group work is necessary when teaching statistics”.
+Essentially, do you perceive a difference between “group work is necessary when teaching statistics” versus “group work is necessary for me as an instructor when teaching statistics”.
+I say this because item a is the only item that does not directly reference the instructor part, while all other items do.
+Item f – Could one argue for this item to be an example of external regulation because best standards are set by others rather than the instructor themselves?

 Feedback Questions: Construct

 Do you believe each item reflect qualities of integrated regulation?
+Item f – Could one argue for this item to be an example of external regulation because best standards are set by others? (as opposed to the instructor themselves)

 Do you believe there are missing items?
+No. Using group work … reflects my beliefs about effective teaching or good teaching.

 Are aspects of integrated regulation’s definition mis- or underrepresented within the set of items?